datavistics/datavistics.github.io/content/posts/arabic-rag-1.md

 We did it!
 We now have the latest Arabic Wikipedia in a digestable format.
 Lets do some analysis in Part 2 to understand how we should chunk our data.

+# Tutorial Design Decisions
+I structured this in a repo for a couple reasons:
+- It allows good software practices like abstraction
+- It is easier to create a data system that will work for the future tutorials
+- Its cleaner and easier to maintain

+It does pose a challenge when I describe my work.
+Many times readers would rather just click a button and rush through a notebook.
+Thats fair, I've been there.
+In this case I wanted to take a deeper more intentional look.
+Feel free to comment with your thoughts!